 Could VITAL's evidence outputs be leveraged to support a negative medical policy determination?

-The primary aim of the VITAL program is to support health care delivery improvement.
-To this end, the VITAL team and its governance committee select solutions based on the expectation that they will deliver positive health and patient experience outcomes at competitive costs.
-Predictions notwithstanding, the VITAL team is also committed to its role as an objective, transparent source for evidence, and will disseminate positive, negative, and inconclusive outcomes for all evaluated solutions.
-Plans retain full discretion over whether and how to apply findings internally, and, in some cases, study outcomes may be used to support a Plan’s rationale for excluding a solution from coverage.
+VITAL is also committed to its role as an objective, transparent, source for evidence.
+Therefore, we will disseminate positive, negative, and inconclusive outcomes for all evaluated solutions.
+Health plans retain full discretion over whether and how to apply findings internally.
+In some cases, test results may be used to support a plan’s rationale for excluding a solution from coverage.